 An investigation of the interrelationship among textual and non-textual forms of religious expression in South Asian religion.
 Readings from Hindu, Buddhist, and Jain traditions will be correlated with images and symbols drawn from sculpture, painting, dance, and film.
 The course is cross-listed with IS/REL 209 and fulfills the General Education requirements for the categories of The Arts and Encountering Global Diversity (AR, G).
 Offered occasionally.

-ART 307 In Search of Troy: The Art and Archaeology of Bronze Age Greece
+ART 307 The Art and Archaeology of Greek Myth

 ART 309 Greek Art from Homer to Alexander